 This review first appeared in the Christian Research Journal, volume 25, number 4 (2003).
-For further information or to subscribe to the Christian Research Journal go to: http://www.equip.org
+For more information about the Christian Research Journal, click here.

 Genesis 15 describes one of the earliest sacred contracts, a familiar story to both Christians and Jews: Abram asked for a sign that God would lead him into the Promised Land.
 God provided the sign by making, or literally “cutting,” a covenant with him.
 He directed Abram to sacrifice a bull, cut it in half, and lay the pieces side by side.
 Through the dark night, as Abram fell into a deep sleep, a firepot, representing the Almighty God, Creator of the universe, passed between the parts of the bull.
 The act signified that the God of the universe would put His own “life” on the line should He fail to keep His covenant with Abram.1